Developer Products

 You can sell developer products in two ways:

-Inside your experience
+Inside your game

 Use GetProductInfo to retrieve information about a developer product, like name and price, and then to display that product to users.
-You can sell the product inside your experience's marketplace, for example.
+You can sell the product inside your game's marketplace, for example.
 For developer products, the second parameter must be Enum.InfoType.Product.

 local MarketplaceService = game:GetService("MarketplaceService")